 It was a constant barrage of weekend madness that cluttered up my then diary which I maintained for some time.
 I can’t remember a time that I never thought that one day all this will be in the past and I will be travelling alone across the other side of the world to meet new travellers.

-Here’s the deal, someday I had to make a choice of living in a relationship lifestyle with some kids or drifting around the world with like-minded travellers that also had the same mindset as me to travel.
-Now with all that in mind I had a mortgage to think about of then over a year, meaning another 24 years of payments, a long-term relationship, two cars and a really well-paid job.
+Now with all this in mind I had a mortgage to think about of then over a year, meaning another 24 years of payments, a long-term relationship, two cars and a really well-paid job.
 It simply wasn’t enough for me not to challenge what I really wanted.

 I had no idea how I would accomplish and accumulate enough funds for my whole journey but I wasn’t fussed it was the adventure I wanted nothing less.
 I had over £5000 for my trip and no idea of how to work around that if I spent out.
 It did disappear extremely quickly but I’ll tell you about that soon because I had a plan.

 You might be wondering about how my girlfriend coped with all this right?
-That was the problem the power inside of me was emotionally strong, however, there had to be a time to make a decision to stay or not, she had to know because I owed it all to her to tell her the truth.
+That was the problem the power inside of me was emotionally strong, however, there had to be a time to decide to stay or not, she had to know because I owed it all to her to tell her the truth.

 You see Sagittarians are said to be the light of a party, love to travel and are born for adventures which under the circumstances from past and present events I totally agree with.
 This is crazy but have you ever thought that the grass could be greener on the other side.
 Believe me, it is and it can be for you so keep reading.